informalsystems/quint/doc/adr004-effect-system.md

                       Γ ⊢ op: E
 ```

-If the operator is a built-in, we just return its signature.
+If the operator is a built-in, we just return its signature (as built-in
+operators do not have bodies).

 ```
     built-in signature of op is E
 --------------------------------------- (NAME-OP-BUILTIN)
               Γ ⊢ op: E
 ```

 Inferring operator application: find its signature and try to unify with the
 parameters.
 Assume `freshVar` always returns unused names, and `unify` returns a
 substitution unifying the two given effects. `S(E)` applies said substitution to
 an effect `E`.
 Assume `newInstance(E)` returns `E`  with all its quantified variables
 substituted by fresh ones, and `quantify(E)` finds all non free variables in the
 `E` and quantifies them.